nondejus/AwesomeUnityCommunity/README.md

 * [JWT for Unity](https://github.com/monry/JWT-for-Unity) - JWT (JSON Web Token) implementation for .NET 3.5+ (Public Domain).
 * [Unity UNET Authoritative Networking](https://github.com/atrakeur/unity-unet-authoritative-networking) - A simple implementation of authoritative movement on top of UNET. (#DEPRECATED)
 * [MateriaGame DarkRift2 Tutorial](https://github.com/TheUncas/MateriaGame-DarkRift2-tutorial) - DarkRift2 Tutorial.
 See [more](https://darkriftnetworking.com/DarkRift2).
+* [EmbeddedFPSExample](https://github.com/LestaAllmaron/EmbeddedFPSExample) - An example on how to create a FPS game with Darkrift 2.
+* [DarkriftSerializationExtensions](https://github.com/LestaAllmaron/DarkriftSerializationExtensions) - A small collection of useful extension methods for Darkrift2.
+* [ENetListener](https://github.com/LestaAllmaron/ENetListener) - This listener allows you to send UDP and RUDP messages thus chan ging the SendMode.Reliable to use RUDP instead of TCP which has many advantages over TCP.

 ## :pencil2: Scripting <a name="scripting"></a>